 The Microlise Driver of the Year awards (Short/Medium/Long Distance and Driver Excellence) are based solely on telematics data and nominations cannot be accepted.

 Data from qualifying drivers is anonymised before any analysis is carried out.
 Following the data analysis, companies represented by shortlisted drivers are contacted to confirm agreement to be included and are asked to complete a short form to supply additional information.
-The final stage involves all remaining entries – with all information anonymised once again – reviewed by our judging panel.
+The final stage involves review by our judging panel, again with all information anonymised.

 For the Young Driver of the Year, Most Improved Driver of the Year, HGV Hero, Lifetime Achievement and Extra Mile categories, transport managers must nominate their drivers and complete a nomination form.

-Our judging panel will select drivers making the final shortlists and then the final winners.
+Our judging panel will select drivers making the final shortlist and then the final winners.
 All data and information will be anonymous, with all references to the driver name and company removed.